 I know from my own experience that planning a wedding can take months.
-You spend endless hours deciding on what your guests are going to eat, what booze they're going to drink, and even which napkins they'll wipe their mouths on.
-While this is all important stuff, this doesn't really compare to deciding on which outfit you're going to wear.
+You spend endless hours deciding what your guests are going to eat, what booze they're going to drink and even which napkins they'll wipe their mouths on.
+While this is all important stuff, it doesn't really compare to deciding on which outfit you're going to wear.

 There are other brands that also stock affordable dresses.
 ASOS, following the success of its vast and brilliant bridesmaid range, has dresses from as little as £150.
 It also stocks Needle & Thread, a British brand that specialises in intricately embellished occasionwear with a comfortable price tag.
-Then one of our favourite affordable red carpet go-tos, Self-Portrait, also offers a drop-dead gorgeous wedding range.
-H&M, meanwhile, might not be the first name you think of for bridal looks, however, the high-street store has a couple of gorgeous gowns.
-Better yet, Whistles wedding dress collection continues to be one of our favourites with all pieces under £700.
+Then, one of our favourite affordable red carpet go-tos, Self-Portrait, also offers a drop-dead-gorgeous wedding range.
+H&M, meanwhile, might not be the first name you think of for bridal looks, but the high-street store has a couple of gorgeous gowns.
+Better yet, Whistles' wedding dress collection continues to be one of our favourites with all pieces under £700.

 If you want some inspiration for shopping affordable high-street wedding outfits, just take a look at our pick of the most expensive-looking options that will cost you a fraction of the price of a traditional frock.
 We've picked out a selection of dresses from some of our favourite stores that can totally be worn for your big day.
 Keep scrolling to shop the specialised wedding dress collections from ASOS, Whistles and H&M.